rpesl/agentx/README.md

 ## Abstract
-LLMs are increasingly used to generate code for complex API-driven tasks but evaluating their performance systematically remains challenging.
-SOCBench-D provides structured queries across multiple domains and services but does not yet support evaluation of autonomous agents.
-This raises the question whether SOCBench-D can be adapted to assess how well LLM agents perform in a multi-agent setting.
+Autonomous coding agents are increasingly expected to solve complex, real-world API tasks involving multiple services, dependencies and alternative solution paths.
+However, most existing benchmarks, including SOCBench-D, implicitly assume simplified one-to-one task–solution mappings and lack support for evaluating agentic behavior in realistic many-to-many (n:m) settings.
+As a result, current evaluations fail to capture whether an agent truly understands which APIs are required, how they should be combined, and which endpoints should be avoided.

-To address this, we introduce a Green Agent that orchestrates benchmark runs for multiple Purple Agents.
-The Purple Agents generate Python code in response to SOCBench-D queries attempting to fulfill natural-language API tasks.
-The Green Agent evaluates the generated code by performing static analysis, extracting all referenced API endpoints and computing metrics such as precision, recall and F1 score.
-It supports multiple scenario types including easy, medium, hard, RAG scenarios as well as real-world REST API queries from RestBench.
-This allows a comprehensive assessment of code correctness, endpoint coverage and task completion.
+We present a Green Agent that transforms SOCBench-D into a fully agentic, reproducible benchmark within the AgentBeats platform.
+The Green Agent orchestrates evaluations for multiple Purple Agents that autonomously generate Python code to solve natural-language API tasks.
+Instead of relying solely on execution success, our approach performs static code analysis to extract all referenced API endpoints and evaluates performance using precision, recall and F1 scores over task-specific ground-truth API sets.

-By extending SOCBench-D for agentic evaluation, the framework allows systematic measurement of how effectively LLM agents understand natural-language queries, retrieve API specifications, generate executable Python code and reference the correct endpoints.
-It provides a flexible and reproducible platform for benchmarking LLM-driven coding agents and offers insights into their strengths, limitations and potential for autonomous API development.
+The benchmark supports a wide range of scenarios, including graded difficulty levels (easy, medium, hard), retrieval-augmented generation (RAG) settings and real-world REST API tasks adapted from RestBench.
+This design enables fine-grained measurement of endpoint selection accuracy, coverage, overuse and task completion across diverse domains.

+By agentifying SOCBench-D and explicitly targeting the n:m task–API evaluation gap, our framework establishes a standardized and extensible benchmark for autonomous coding agents.
+It provides actionable insights into agents’ ability to reason about API ecosystems, retrieve relevant specifications and generate correct, efficient code-advancing the evaluation of LLM-driven software development in realistic, production-oriented settings.
 ## Overview

 The framework evaluates the performance of LLM-driven agents in API code generation tasks.
 It is designed to test how well agents can: